SMART-Dal/FECoM/server/README.md

 Press return in the client terminal to send a request to the server and receive the result as a response.

 ## API Spec
-The API (path specified in `config.py`) expects a POST request with request.json being a python dictionary in the following format:
+The API (path specified in `config.py`) expects a POST request with request.data being a pickled python dictionary in the following format:
 ```
 {
     "imports": imports,
     "function": function_to_run,
     "args": function_args,
-    "arg_type_conversions": arg_type_conversions,
-    "return_type_conversion": return_type_conversion
 }
 ```
 With the following variables: